Hrithika22/Car-Rental-System---OOPs/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-Absolutely, let's dive in and craft the README file for your car rental system project using OOP principles:

 Car Rental System Using OOP
-Welcome to our Car Rental System project!
-This system is developed using Object-Oriented Programming (OOP) principles to provide a user-friendly and efficient platform for renting cars.
+I have developed using Object-Oriented Programming (OOP) principles to provide a user-friendly and efficient platform for renting cars.

 ## Table of Contents
-Introduction
+# Introduction
-Technologies Used
+# Technologies Used
-Class Structure

 ## Introduction
-This car rental system aims to simplify the process of renting cars for users and streamline the management of rental transactions for administrators.
+Simple car rental system project built using java and OOPs concepts to get a strong grip on object oriented programming.
+OOPs is used in languages that use objects in programming.
+It allows objects to interact with each other using four basic principles  Abstraction, Encapsulation, , Inheritance, Polymorphism.

 ## Technologies Used
 Java: Backend programming language
 Object-Oriented Programming (OOP): Principles used for designing the system architecture.
-Covers oops concepts - Abstraction, Encapsulation, , Inheritance, Polymorphism.